Rapha149/MCWorldTools/README.md

 **Arguments:**
 - `-h --help` Show the help message and exit
 - `-w WORLD, --world WORLD` Use a different world folder than the current working directory.
+You can provide this option multiple times for multiple words.
 - `-t TOOL, --tool TOOL` Choose the tool to use beforehand.
 - `-o OUTPUT_FILE, --output-file OUTPUT_FILE` Select a file to write the output statistics to.
 - `-f {json,yaml}, --output-format {json,yaml}` The output file format.
 May be `json` (default) or `yaml`.
 - `--confirm` Automatically confirm any confirmation requests.

 ### Warning
 Do **NOT** use these tools for a world that is currently opened (i.e. in Minecraft Singleplayer or by a Minecraft server).